saltynexus/HNEI_WEC_overview/_sources/01_Who_I_am/markdown.md

 # Who's Presenting?
-My official title with the [Ocean Energy](https://www.hnei.hawaii.edu/research/ocean-energy/) group at the [Hawaii Natural Energy Institute](https://www.hnei.hawaii.edu/) (HNEI) is "Assistant Researcher", but I like to say that I'm a "Research Engineer" with a focus on coastal processes.
+My official title with the [Ocean Energy](https://www.hnei.hawaii.edu/research/ocean-energy/) group at the [Hawaii Natural Energy Institute](https://www.hnei.hawaii.edu/) (HNEI) is "Assistant Researcher", but that isn't very descriptive.
+If you arrived here by way of [my personal website](https://saltynexus.com) or have viewed [my work profile](https://www.hnei.hawaii.edu/staff/troy-heitmann/), I hope I need no introduction.

+but I like to say that I'm a "Research Engineer" with a focus on coastal processes.

 ## What is an Ocean Engineer?
 To answer this, I'll quote my alumni, Flordia Atlantic University (FAU):